Alexvc23/philosophers/README.md

-/* Funtion waits for the thread specified by thread to terminate. if that thread has already terminated, then thread_join() returns inmediately*/ /* if we want to return something from our function used in pthread_create we can use the pthread_join function to the return this pointer, is there were the second argument of pthread_join will healp us */
+/* Funtion waits for the thread specified by thread to terminate. if that thread has already terminated, then thread_join() returns inmediately*/ /* if we want to return something from our function used in pthread_create we can use the pthread_join function to the return this pointer, is were the second argument of pthread_join will healp us */
 /* Return value - On success, pthread_join() returns 0; on error, it return an error number */